Battle of Fredericksburg: Casualties

 The Union army suffered 12,653 casualties (1,284 killed, 9,600 wounded, 1,769 captured/missing).
 Two Union generals were mortally wounded: Brig.
 Gens.
 George D. Bayard and Conrad F. Jackson.
 The Confederate army lost 5,377 (608 killed, 4,116 wounded, 653 captured/missing), most of them in the early fighting on Jackson's front.
 Confederate Brig.
 Gens.
-Maxcy Gregg and T. R. R. Cobb were both mortally wounded.
+Maxcy Gregg, T. R. R. Cobb, and William Dorsey Pender were all wounded; Cobb and Gregg mortally.
 The casualties sustained by each army showed clearly how disastrous the Union army's tactics were.
 Although the fighting on the southern flank produced roughly equal casualties (about 4,000 Confederate, 5,000 Union), the northern flank was completely lopsided, with about eight Union casualties for each Confederate.
 Burnside's men had suffered considerably more in the attack originally meant as a diversion than in his main effort.
+Over half the Confederate army had not even participated in the battle at all.

 Confederate reaction to the news of the victory

 The South erupted in jubilation over its great victory.
 The Richmond Examiner described it as a "stunning defeat to the invader, a splendid victory to the defender of the sacred soil."
 General Lee, normally reserved, was described by the Charleston Mercury as "jubilant, almost off-balance, and seemingly desirous of embracing everyone who calls on him."
 The newspaper also exclaimed, "General Lee knows his business and the army has yet known no such word as fail."

-Lee himself was not as pleased as the rest of the South.
+However, Lee was not as pleased as the rest of the South.
 He later wrote, "At Fredericksburg we gained a battle, inflicting very severe loss on the enemy in men and material; our people were greatly elated—I was much depressed.
 We had really accomplished nothing; we had not gained a foot of ground, and I knew the enemy could easily replace the men he had lost, and the loss of material was, if anything, rather beneficial to him, as it gave an opportunity to contractors to make money."